An overarching Vision for the Neighbourhood Plan has been developed though research and consultation with local residents.

 The Vision leads to a set of Objectives from which a set of Planning Policies will, in turn, emerge.

 The original draft Vision and Objectives were based on feedback from our community consultation in September 2015.
-The wording was then refined in light of the response to the Neighbourhood Plan Survey held in 2016 and will be kept under review up to and including the official 6 week Pre-submission Consultation on the draft Neighbourhood Plan.
+The wording was refined in light of the response to the Neighbourhood Plan Survey held in 2016 and will be kept under review up to and including the official 6 week Pre-submission Consultation on the draft Neighbourhood Plan.

 Let us know your views on the draft Vision and Objectives using the Comment box below or send us an email.